 Child and Family Advocacy

-Turning Corners Child and Family Advocates provide assistance to Turning Corners clients across both Community and Restorative Justice Programs to access services, support and advocacy services.
+Child and Family Advocates provide assistance to Turning Corners clients across both the Community and Restorative Justice program streams.
+Turning Corners Child and Family Advocates:

-- Provide assertive case management support to children, young people and their families who have been referred to the Turning Corners Programs
+- Provide assertive case management support to children, young people and families who have been referred to Turning Corners.

-- Collaborate with government and non-government service providers to help clients and families navigate the service system and to create individualised wrap around supports
+- Collaborate with government and non-government service providers to help clients and families navigate the service system and create individualised wraparound supports.

-- Advocate on behalf of and alongside children, young people and families as required
+- Advocate on behalf of and alongside children, young people and families.

 Accessing Turning Corners Community Program

-Turning Corners welcomes referrals from parents/carers, external support agencies (government and non government), GPs, Schools or self-referrals by a young person.
-Referral forms can be DOWNLOADED BELOW, or alternatively, we can fax or email one to you upon request by phoning 1800 272 831.
+The Turning Corners Community program stream welcomes referrals from parents/carers, external support agencies (government and non-government), GPs, Schools or self-referrals by a young person.
+Referral forms can be downloaded below, or alternatively, we can fax or email one to you upon request by phoning 1800 272 831.

 Referrals can be made over the phone by contacting our central Information and Support Line on 1800 272 831 (freecall).
 Our trained staff are available between the hours of 8:30am and 4:30pm Monday to Friday to discuss eligibility and the referral process.
 Alternatively, you may email our Information and Support Team via email@example.com.